-The video explores the processes by which Big Brothers Big Sisters of America (BBBSA) developed and implemented its strategic marketing planning process.
-For more than a century Big Brothers and Big Sisters of America (BBBSA) has helped children reach their potential through professionally supported one-on-one mentoring.
-This case describes the marketing strategy planning process at BBBSA a concept is introduced in this chapter.
-For more details see the Video Instructor's Manual on the Instructor's Resource CD or the Instructor side of the Online Learning Center (www.mhhe.com/fourps).
+This video explores the processes by which Big Brothers Big Sisters of America (BBBSA) developed and implemented its strategic marketing planning process.
+For more than a century, Big Brothers and Big Sisters of America (BBBSA) has helped children reach their potential through professionally supported one-on-one mentoring.
+This case describes the marketing strategy planning process at BBBSA, a concept that is introduced here in Chapter 2..
+For more details, see the Video Instructor's Manual on the Instructor Edition of the Online Learning Center.